 We had a quiet afternoon (with our friends) at the hotel living room, and then took a taxi towards the Cathedral area and spent the rest of the evening going to some of the bars that Shawn recommended.
 It was great.
 We also met Fiona Flores Watson, who writes about this part of the world for The Telegraph amongst others, which was lovely too.

-On Saturday bright and early, we had breakfast at the hotel and then drove to Jerez de La Frontera which is the home of sherry.
+On Saturday bright and early, we had breakfast at the hotel and then began our first day trip from Seville as we drove to Jerez de La Frontera which is the home of sherry.
 100km separate both cities and the drive took around 90 minutes.

 It wasn’t difficult: we were to get a private tour at Gonzalez Byass, followed by a very educational tasting.
 Most tastings around town in other wineries take place only in the morning (which I wasn’t expecting) and there aren’t many open after lunch (and closed on Sundays).
 So book before you go – tours cost 21.50 Euros with 4 wines and tapas and absolutely worth it.